COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 The second coding task was adding the **awards section** to the resume data model and UI API ([PR #556](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/556)).
 This involved wiring up a new CRUD surface for awards — creation, modification, deletion — and backing it with 7 new pytest cases that cover the expected success paths as well as edge cases like duplicate 409 responses, empty name 400 validation, and 404 handling on missing awards and also in prepreation for the creation  of the UI implemenation in the final week of the capstone project.

 On the review side, this was one of the heavier review weeks.
 I served as 1st reviewer on four PRs — thumbnail upload on the project management page ([#561](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/561)), the representation empty state fix ([#550](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/550)), the preview-to-view-template button rename ([#562](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/562)), and the frontend UI unification PR ([#565](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/565)) which consolidated the app onto a single light theme with shared styles.
 I also reviewed [PR #569](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/569) as 2nd reviewer, which removed the Streamlit UI/runtime dependency and aligned docs and tests for the Next.js frontend — a significant cleanup step in the ongoing frontend migration.
+Additionally, I served as 2nd reviewer on [PR #574](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/574), which fixed thumbnail placeholders and delete buttons not rendering correctly after the theme changes, and increased thumbnail sizes for better visibility.

 Overall, this week struck a good balance between shipping my own features and supporting the team through reviews.
 With the milestone 3 deadline approaching, the focus next week will shift toward finalizing the last UI elements and preparing the submission.